 Community partner: Helping Give Away Psychological Science

-Hannah Kim is a senior from Ridgefield, Connecticut, majoring in psychology and economics.
-She currently serves as treasurer for the UNC chapter of Helping Give Away Psychological Science (HGAPS), a student-based nonprofit started at Carolina in 2016 with a mission of providing evidence-based mental health resources and information to the people who would benefit.
-Partnering with HGAPS, Hannah is leading a new school mental health initiative, Psychology and Teen Counseling Help (PATCH), to help high school students access discreet, free mental health resources online anywhere and anytime.
-With support from the MacDonald Fellowship, Hannah and HGAPS are hoping to launch PATCH at Chapel Hill-Carrboro City Schools by developing a curated website that will include specialized local resources with links to broader online tools, organizations and other resources that have been curated by HGAPS in the past.
-This initial collaboration during spring 2020 will serve as a pilot model which HGAPS members will continue to improve upon and expand to other school systems in following years.
+Hannah Kim was a fellow as a senior psychology and economics major from Ridgefield, Connecticut.
+At the time, she was the treasurer for the UNC-Chapel Hill chapter of Helping Give Away Psychological Science (HGAPS), a student-based nonprofit started at UNC-Chapel Hill in 2016 with a mission of providing evidence-based mental health resources and information to the people who would benefit.
+Partnering with HGAPS, Hannah led a new school mental health initiative, Psychology and Teen Counseling Help (PATCH), to help high school students access discreet, free mental health resources online anywhere and anytime.
+With support from the MacDonald Fellowship, Hannah and HGAPS launched PATCH at Chapel Hill-Carrboro City Schools by developing a curated website with local resources and links to broader online tools, organizations and other resources that have been curated by HGAPS in the past.
+This initial collaboration during Spring 2020 will serve as a pilot model that HGAPS members will improve upon and expand to other school systems in following years.

 Impact Evaluation for World Relief Durham